-Like with any PPC campaign, you want to look at your product price, your profit margin, and average conversion rates to find a budget that ensures you’re getting sales for your spend.
+Like with any PPC campaign, you want to look at your product price, your profit margin, and average conversion rates to find a budget that ensures you’re getting sales for your spending.

 - Bid higher in high-value/traffic regions and lower in low-value/traffic regions with geographic bid modifiers.

 - Bids can either be accelerated or standard.
-You want to start with accelerated to ensure quicker product/search matching and quicker access to optimization data.
+You want to start with accelerated to ensure quicker product/search matching and faster access to optimization data.

 - When setting your bids for ‘Everything Else’ product groups, aim lower than your named groups to ensure product data and traffic in that feed go to that specific product.

-- Get awesome insights from Search Impression Share metrics to see which product groups have good potential for growth.
+- Get remarkable insights from Search Impression Share metrics to see which product groups have good potential for growth.

 - Start with mobile ads before adding desktop shopping ads to find the optimal placement for you.

-Beginner Hack: If you’re new to using Google Shopping Campaigns, start with a small product data feed of your current best-sellers or a few of your products with the highest profit margins, to get a feel of how they work and how to optimize before scaling up.
+Beginner Hack: If you’re new to using Google Ads, start with a small product data feed of your current best-sellers or a few of your products with the highest profit margins, to get a feel of how they work and how to optimize before scaling up.